 A superb, dark satire on the UK university system - very OTT but based on truth.
 Brilliant and genuinely pioneering and fearless satire.

-P.J.Vanston has been a teacher and lecturer at schools and colleges in the UK and mainland Europe.
+P.J.Vanston is an award-winning author who has been a teacher and lecturer at schools and colleges in the UK and mainland Europe.
 He was born and brought up in Kent, but now lives in Swansea where he runs his own editing company.
-He also writes as Jem Vanston and is published songwriter too.
+He also writes as Jem Vanston, has published seven books, and is published songwriter too.